aws-samples/aws-lambda-parallel-download/README.md

 `objectKey` attribute is the name of the object that will be downloaded `repeat` times.

+New accounts might not be able to configure the Lambda function with more than 3,008 MB, so add the `powerValues` property to the request JSON with a list of memory values below this limit, if this is your case.

 When the execution ends, you can get the URL with the results from the __Execution input & output__ tab, property `stateMachine.visualization`.